OliverSherouse/wbdata/docs/source/index.rst

 we please.

 So let's get a little bit more econometric.
-Let's say we want to fetch this same indicator, but also gdp per capita and for all OECD countries.
+Let's say we want to fetch this same indicator, but also GDP per capita and for all high-income countries.
 Let's find the other indicator we want using another convenience search function:

     >>> wbdata.search_indicators("gdp per capita")